How to Start a Comic Book Store

 Great customer service skills.
 A store owner with great customer service skills can build meaningful connections with customers and ensure that each trip into a store is a positive experience.
 This is essential when running a smaller store and can encourage customers to become repeat buyers.

-Steps to Starting a Comic Book Store
+Checklist for Starting a Comic Book Store

-Step 1.
-Write your Business Plan
+Step 1: Write a Business Plan

 After coming up with the idea, the next step in starting your business should be to write a comic book store business plan.
 Not only will a bank require you to have a business plan, but multiple studies have shown that a business plan helps increase the odds of starting a successful business.

-Step 2.
-Form a Business Entity
+Step 2: Form a Business Entity

-A business entity refers to how a business is legally organized to operate.
-There are four primary business entities to choose from which include the sole proprietorship, partnership, corporation and LLC.
-Each type of entity has its own pros and cons such as liability exposure, costs and administrative requirements.
+A business entity (also referred to as a business structure) refers to how a business is legally organized to operate.
+There are four primary business structures to choose from, which include the sole proprietorship, partnership, corporation, and Limited Liability Company (LLC).
+Each type of entity has its own pros and cons, such as liability exposure, costs, and administrative requirements.

-Step 3.
-Select your Location
+Step 4: Select your Location

 Related: Choosing a business location

-Step 4.
-Apply for Business Licenses and Permits
+Step 5: Apply for Business Licenses and Permits

-Step 5.
-Find Financing
+Step 7: Find Financing

-Step 6.
-Get your Marketing Plan in Place
+Step 9: Get your Marketing Plan in Place

-Step 7.
-Get Insurance
+Step 10: Get Business Insurance

 – Worker’s compensation insurance helps to protect the business if an employee is ever injured on the job.
 It helps to cover expenses like medical bills and legal fees.

-The cost of insurance will vary with the store’s location, the value of the inventory and building, and the number of employees on staff.
+The cost to insure a comic book store will vary with the store’s location, the value of the inventory and building, and the number of employees on staff.
 To get the most accurate idea of what to budget for insurance, request policy quotes from multiple providers.
 When evaluating the quotes, consider how factors like premiums, exclusions, coverage limits, and deductibles compare.

-Step 8.
-Hiring Employees
+Step 11: Hire Employees